GSA/fpki-guides/_includes/apple_trust_store_installation.md

 5. Under the **Certificates** tab, click **Configure**; then browse to and select your verified copy of COMMON.
 6. (*Optional*) Add additional agency-specific configurations or customizations.
 7. Click **File** -> **Save** to save your profile to a preferred file location.
-8. Follow the steps to [distribute](#distribute-apple-configuration-profiles) the profile across your enterprise.
+8. Follow the steps to [distribute](#distribute-an-apple-configuration-profile) the profile across your enterprise.

 **Note:**&nbsp;&nbsp;This video shows you how to create an Apple Configuration Profile.
+See also the example Apple Configuration Profile shown below the video.
+This profile can be reused.
 <br>
 <video width="600" controls>
   <source src="{{site.baseurl}}/video/create_profile.mp4" type="video/mp4">